EnterpriseDB/terraform-provider-biganimal/docs/resources/region.md

 ### Optional

 - `status` (String) Region Status of the region.
-For example, "ACTIVE", "INACTIVE" or "SUSPENDED".
+For example, "ACTIVE", "INACTIVE", or "SUSPENDED".
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only

 - `continent` (String) Continent that region belongs to.
-For example, "Asia","Australia","Europe".
+For example, "Asia", "Australia", or "Europe".
 - `id` (String) The ID of this resource.
 - `name` (String) Region Name of the region.
 For example, "Germany West Central", "EU West 1".